 Annual report and spatial indicator

-The Secretariat is producing an analysis of the geography of conflicts in West Africa as part of the OECD West African Studies series.
+The Secretariat has produced an analysis of the geography of conflicts in West Africa as part of the OECD West African Studies series.
 This work addresses two fundamental questions for the political stability of the region.
 First, it identifies which regions have experienced the highest levels of political insecurity in the last decades.
 Second, it determines whether conflicts tend to cluster or spread, potentially across national borders.

 It then introduces a new spatial indicator of political violence that assesses the long-term evolution of conflicts in the region at the subnational level.
 The indicator incorporates two dimensions of political violence: intensity, or the amount of violence within a region, and concentration, or how violent events are distributed within the region.